josephtaylor/rabbitmq-dsl/README.md

 The Groovy DSL is intended to be used to create compact, self-documenting code similar to what ActiveMQ users have with Camel.
 Nesting queues within exchanges ensures that an exchange exists and that all queues are properly bound before your Groovy code is actually run.

+You can use the init() function to setup the queue connection instead of using command-line args or ~/.rabbitmqrc

+    mq.init(
+       host: 'host',
+       port: 5672,
+       vhost: 'virtual-host'
+       username: 'username'
+       password: 'password'
+    )

 If you want an anonymous, server-generated queue name, set the "name" property to "null":